newaetech/chipwhisperer-target-cw308t/CW308T_PSoC62/README.md

 # CW308T-PSoC62

 The PSoC62 board features the CY8C6247BZI-D44 from Cypress Semiconductors.
-This device features multiple secure boot features, and a seperate Cortex-M0 “security code” in addition to the Cortex-M4 “main processor.
+This device features multiple secure boot features, and a separate Cortex-M0 “security code” in addition to the Cortex-M4 “main processor.

 The PCB layout should be compatible with the PSoC64 - the PSoC64 features effectively the PSoC62 with pre-programmed secure core memory.